cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### %Respiratory Circuit

-The %BioGears %Respiratory System designates a set of functional elements, or compartments, to model mechanical ventilation.
+The %Respiratory System designates a set of functional elements, or compartments, to model mechanical ventilation.
 The functional elements are represented by an electric analogue circuit comprised of resistors, capacitors, switches, diodes, and power sources.
 The latter represents the driving pressure